NNPDF/pineappl/tutorial/mainpage.md

 distinguishing feature of PineAPPL is

-- support for arbitrary fixed-order calculations, in particular EW and mixed QCD-EW corrections.
+- support for arbitrary fixed-order calculations, in particular EW and mixed QCD–EW corrections.
 Furthermore it aims to
 - provide *excellent* tooling, which is easy to use and provides maximum insight into theory predictions.